 Thanksgiving is nothing without the cranberry sauce.
 This slightly sweet, slightly tart compote is essential at a Thanksgiving table if you ask me.
 And for the record, I am not talking about the canned stuff.
 I believe in shortcuts at times, especially around the holidays when the sheer volume of tasks associated with hosting a holiday meal can feel overwhelming.
 That said, cranberry sauce is not the area to skimp on.
 Fresh cranberry sauce is one of the easiest things to make and it’s well worth it, especially for the roasted turkey and cranberry panini or other sandwich you just may need the day after.

 Cranberry sauce is one of my husband’s favorite things at Thanksgiving; seriously, he looks forward to it each year.
 That, and the whipped sweet potato and marshmallow casserole he grew up on.
 But don’t get me started on that!
 Years ago, when I was newly married and hosting Thanksgiving for the first time, I made my cranberry sauce.
 To this day I will never forget the expression on his face when he saw what I was making: horror, and that is putting it lightly.

 As well as I remember that moment, and bits of the conversation that followed while I was making the fresh cranberry sauce, I also vividly remember watching my husband have my fresh version of this holiday favorite for the very first time.
-It was, in his words, “life changing”.
+It was, in his words, “life-changing”.
 Honestly, he’s right.
-I grew up with the canned cranberry sauce as well and I never touched the stuff.
+I also grew up with the canned cranberry sauce and never touched the stuff.
 I began making fresh sauce years later out of protest, and I never heard a complaint about it.